-Figure 18 exhibits the translational/rotational temperature distribution calculated at the computational domain.
-The temperature peak at the configuration nose reaches approximately 8,493 K. Figure 19 shows the vibrational temperature distribution calculated at the computational domain.
-The temperature peak at the nose and along the lower and upper surfaces of the geometry is equal to 5,904 K. The effective temperature to the calculation of the reaction rates, $T{\rm rrc}$, was of 7,081 K, superior to that obtained with the first-order solution, which is representative to the calculation of the N2 and O2 dissociations.
+Figure 18 exhibits the translational/rotational distribution temperature calculated computational domain.
+The temperature peak at the configuration nose reaches approximately 8,491 K. Figure 19 shows the vibrational temperature distribution calculated at the computational domain.
+The temperature peak at the nose and along the lower and upper surfaces of the geometry is equal to 5,901 K. The effective temperature to the calculation of the reaction rates, T{rrc}, was of 7,079 K, superior to that obtained with the first-order solution, which is representative to the calculation of the N2 and O2 dissociations.
 Both Figs. 18 and 19 exhibit good symmetry characteristics.

-Figure 20 presents the mass fraction distribution of the five chemical species under study, namely: N, O, N2, O2 and NO, along the geometry stagnation line.
-As can be observed, good dissociation of N2 and O2 occur, with consequent good increase of N, O and NO in the gaseous mixture.
-This behaviour is expected due to the effective temperature peak reached at the computational domain to the calculation of thermochemical non-equilibrium and to a second-order numerical formulation, which behaves in a more conservative way ([22]), providing major dissociation of N2 and O2.
+Figure 20 presents the mass fraction distribution of the seven chemical species under study, namely: N, O, N2, O2, NO, NO+ and e-, along the geometry stagnation line.
+As can be observed, good dissociation of N2 and O2 occur, with consequent good increase of N and NO in the gaseous mixture.
+This behaviour is expected due to the effective temperature peak reached at the computational domain to the calculation of thermochemical nonequilibrium and to a second-order numerical formulation, which behaves in a more conservative way ([22]), providing major dissociation of N2 and O2.
 In other words, this solution provided by the second-order [17] scheme, as seen in other cases, tends to provide bigger dissociation of N_2 and O_2 .
 As this solution is more precise (second-order), it should be considered as standard to comparison with other schemes.
+The NO+ is formed with the subsequent reduction of the O species.